bright/new-www/content/blog/ios-developer-who-loves-to-build-apps-users-rely-on-meet-artur.md

 I saw a job listing for a blockchain developer position and applied.
 However, before I had my interview, the position got filled.
 Yet, **[Michał](/about-us/michal/) decided to still interview me and eventually offered me the position of iOS developer**.

 I didn't have any experience with iOS back then.
 I had maybe 2 classes about it in college.
 However, I always liked Apple products, so I thought I could go for it.
 That’s how I became an iOS developer. **Maybe it was a coincidence rather than a conscious decision, but I really enjoy iOS development**.

+## How would you compare your challenges at the beginning of your career to now?

+Back then, the team was much smaller.
+There were only 2 other iOS developers at Bright Inventions.
+Although they were very supportive, I needed to quickly learn a lot on my own.
+It required a lot of self-organization to find the answers online. **Then, my challenges were related to the learning process, using the programming languages, and how to structure my code**.

+Now, I work in a bigger team, and the daily challenges are different.
+Currently, **we focus on enhancing our communication and creating processes that will help us cooperate effectively**.
+I work in a team that consists of 6 people.
+Some would say it’s still a small group, but we really need to communicate well to move the development process forward

+So, my first challenge was to effectively manage work on my own.
+Nowadays, it is all about working effectively as a team.

+## And how do you enjoy working with your current team?

+I am a part of an experienced and very competent team.
+It consists of only senior iOS developers who are highly engaged in what they do.
+We work on a food delivery app available on the Israeli market.
+I enjoy the fact that our client trusts us; therefore, we can choose the tech stack we use.

+Our team also includes skilled software testers.
+Although we, as developers, do some tests on our own during the code review, it’s great to share the responsibility.
+I still feel responsible for my code, but it’s great to feel the reassurance that there are people who will test it as well.